ocaml/flexdll/README.md

   -show-imports       Show imported symbols
-  -dry                Show the linker command line, do not actually run it -dump               Only dump the content of object files -nocygpath          Do not use cygpath (default for msvc) -cygpath            Use cygpath (default for cygwin) -no-merge-manifest  Do not merge the manifest (takes precedence over -merge-manifest) -merge-manifest     Merge manifest to the dll or exe (if generated)
+  -dry                Show the linker command line, do not actually run it -dump               Only dump the content of object files -patch              Only patch the target image (to be used with -stack) -nocygpath          Do not use cygpath (default for msvc, mingw) -cygpath            Use cygpath (default for cygwin) -no-merge-manifest  Do not merge the manifest (takes precedence over -merge-manifest) -merge-manifest     Merge manifest to the dll or exe (if generated)